smlavine/omnavi/README.md

 	-d date     Instead of comparing against 24 hours ago, compare against this date.
 	-f file     Instead of reading from stdin, read from this file.
+	-g video    Print the channel ID of the uploader of the given video.
 ```

 # EXAMPLES